Get E-Book

 socket.setNoDelay(true);

-When a TCP connection is created, the underlying TCP stack starts with Nagle enabled.
-Node applications commonly call setNoDelay(true) for interactive protocols and HTTP paths where request or response latency matters more than tiny-segment reduction.
-Many Node internals and higher-level modules make that choice for you.
-Raw net.Socket code should make the choice explicit when small writes are part of the protocol.
+When a TCP connection is created, the TCP stack starts with Nagle enabled.
+Node applications commonly call setNoDelay(true) for interactive protocols and HTTP paths where latency is more useful than reducing tiny segments.
+Many Node internals and higher-level modules already make that choice.
+Raw net.Socket code should make the choice visible when the protocol uses small messages.

-Delayed ACK is the receive-side behavior that can wait briefly before sending an ACK, usually to combine acknowledgment with outbound data or reduce ACK traffic.
-It is a TCP stack policy, not a Node API.
-The exact timer is platform-specific.
+Delayed ACK is the receive-side behavior that may wait briefly before sending an ACK.
+The peer may delay the ACK to combine acknowledgment with outbound data or reduce ACK traffic.
+It is TCP stack behavior, not a Node API.
+The timer is platform-specific.

 Nagle and delayed ACK can interact badly.
 One side sends a small segment and waits for an ACK before sending more small data.
-The peer delays the ACK because it is waiting briefly to see whether it can combine acknowledgment with data.
-Latency appears even though both processes are alive, the network works, and no Node error fires.
+The peer delays the ACK briefly.
+Both processes are alive.
+The network works.
+No Node error fires.
+The application still sees latency.

-The symptom in a raw protocol is a tiny request or partial response that seems to pause for tens or hundreds of milliseconds.
+In a raw protocol, the symptom often looks like a tiny request or partial response that pauses for tens or hundreds of milliseconds.
 Packet capture may show small segments and delayed acknowledgments.
 Application logs show gaps between writes and reads.
-CPU stays low.
+CPU is low.
 Backpressure may be absent because the amount of data is tiny.

-One answer is setNoDelay(true).
-Another is batching application writes yourself.
+One fix is setNoDelay(true).
+Another fix is to batch the application writes yourself.

 socket.write('AUTH user\r\n');